 All the materials we use for our products are always of a high quality, this choice is based on the idea that only the best raw materials can be used to produce a perfect product.

-Our products are made of FSC-certified beech wood and MDF, which makes the end product feel warm and solid.
+Our products and kids' furniture are made of FSC-certified beech wood and MDF, which makes the end product feel warm and solid.
 Our play concepts are painted with a water-resistant, antibacterial and scratch-resistant solid lacquer.

 The manufacturing process

 Once the wooden frames have the right shape, they are traditionally screen-printed.
-This ensures that all products are of high quality and will feel pleasant to children as they move their sensitive fingers over the different prints and patterns.
+This ensures that all products are of high quality and feel pleasant for children as they move their delicate fingers over the various prints and patterns.